grantdavis303/b2-final-starter-7/README.md

 # [Coupon Codes](https://young-badlands-19401-fff924f631aa.herokuapp.com/)
 ### Grant Davis

 Hi, my name is Grant and this is my Coupon Codes project.
+This is my final project for Mod 2.

-To set up this code locally, run the following commands:
+To set up this code locally, run the following commands in your terminal:

 ```
 $ bundle install